graphistry/graphistry-cli/docs/debug-faq.md

 ### Primary symptoms

 * Visualization page never returns or Nginx "504 Gateway Time-out" due to services failing to initialize GPU context.
 Potentially also "502".
-* Visualization loads and positions appear, but never starts clustering.
+* Visualization loads and positions appear, but never starts clustering, and browser console reports a web socket disconnect

 ### Correlated symptoms
 * `node` processes in `ubuntu_viz_1` container fail to run for more than 30s (check durations through `docker exec -it ubuntu_viz_1 ps "-aux"`)